 CR has tested a number of wood stains and paints for things like durability, weathering, fading, and cracking, as well as the number of coats needed to cover dark colors.
 Read our buying guides for wood stains and paints to learn more about which products are worth buying and why.

 Consumer Reports no longer tests air mattresses, but when we did, we kept an eye on pricing for every model we looked at.
 Our data showed that May (along with November) tended to be the best month to get a good price for one, and we expect you’ll still be able to find deals on worthwhile mattresses.

-One of the most important factors is deflection, or how much a mattress sags over time (if you've ever slept on an air mattress, odds are you know this all too well).
+One of the most important factors is deflection, or how much a mattress sags over time.
+(If you’ve ever slept on an air mattress, odds are you know this all too well.)
 You should also look at how to inflate the mattress.
 Some have air pumps built in, while others come with a motorized pump.
-There are even extremely budget-friendly options that can be blown up with a good pair of lungs.
+There are even budget-friendly options that can be blown up with a good pair of lungs.

-Our air mattress buying guide lays out these and other factors to consider when shopping for an air mattress.
+Our air mattress buying guide lays out these and other factors to consider when shopping.
 Take a look at models CR has tested over the years, many of which are still on the market.
 And there are plenty of other options as well, so do your research before you buy.

 As with air mattresses, we are not currently testing camcorders in our labs.
 Most phones can record video, and many new models offer 4K quality.
-Digital cameras tend to have their own video capabilities too, making video-only devices less and less popular.
+Digital cameras tend to have their own video capabilities, too, making video-only devices less popular.

 But this can be advantageous if you’re interested in purchasing one, because lower demand can drive prices down.
 CR’s historical data shows that camcorders tend to be marked down in May, so start researching models you might want.
 There are full-sized camcorders and smaller action cams, both of which have a slew of features to choose from, such as resolution, storage capabilities, image stabilizers, autofocus, digital or optical zoom, and more.
 You can read more about what to look for in our camcorder buying guide.